 The base frame comes with an onboard 100mm VESA mount for a single monitor from 27″ up to a 49″ ultrawide.
 That’s your starting point.
 From there, the accessory list gets interesting.

-- Two-piece racing bucket seat (optional, or bring your own with standard 290mm bolt pattern)
+- Two-piece racing bucket seat (optional, or bring your own with the standard 290mm bolt pattern)

 - Direct drive wheelbase front mount